nobrefelipe/flutter-cartoons-app/README.md

 Other than that, we have a nice transition between the carousel and the character detail page.

-As Flutter web is still in beta, the app doesnt works very nice on the web.
+As Flutter web is still in beta, the app doesnt works very nice on the web.<br>
 So I recorded the native working version, [you can try it here.](https://dribbble.com/shots/6403829-Movie-Character-UI-Animation)